db-keli/git-ease/README.md

 ```
 Install
 =======
-Clone this repository and execute the install.sh file <br> as a root user.<br>
+Clone this repository and execute the install.sh file <br>
 ```
-sudo ./install.sh
+./install.sh
 ```